The Garden is thriving, thanks in no small part to the role and importance of plant curation.

 To effectively take care of this vast collection, an accession system is vital to the overall wellbeing of the Garden.
 Plant curation, like art curation, involves the meaningful organization of information about a collection.

 As curator of the living collection, Shawn Overstreet was responsible for the management of RSABG’s records of each plant growing in the Garden.
-He recently left his post in order to pursue doctoral studies in horticulture and agronomy (agronomy is the science and technology of agriculture) at the University of California, Davis.
+He left his post in 2011 in order to pursue doctoral studies in horticulture and agronomy (agronomy is the science and technology of agriculture) at the University of California, Davis.
 But not before helping RSABG reach a milestone achievement—mapping 95 percent of the plants on the Garden’s 86 acres.

 Each plant at the Garden is tagged with a unique accession number.
 That identification number along with the location, size, species, condition, care requirements and disease concerns for each plant is recorded and used to create a living collection map.